 To use this capability in a Dynamic Price Alert, you will want to first make sure that your chart has Extended Hours turned on.
 To do this, move your mouse to the top left corner of your chart next to the timeframe selection box, and click on the icon with the little clock on it.
 This will enable extended session data to be displayed on the chart.

 Once extended-hours data is enabled, right-click any indicator, trendline or horizontal level on the chart and select the menu item for “Create alert at this line”.

 This will open the Dynamic alert panel that corresponds with the on chart item you wish to set your alert on.
 In the middle of the panel, you will see a checkbox labeled “Use ext.hours” that is selected because your extended hours data is turned on.
 The multi-selection box to the right will now be illuminated.
 In this box labeled “Fire during” you will choose when you want the alert to fire using the four options described above.

-In addition to automated warnings, the system will also generate a functional description for every alert you create to give you an idea for how it will behave.
-The text for this is hidden by default, but will be displayed directly below the options for configuring alert timeframes.
+In addition to automated warnings, the system will also generate a functional description for every alert you create to give you an idea of how it will behave.
+The text for this is hidden by default but will be displayed directly below the options for configuring alert timeframes.
 An example of one of these functional descriptions is below.

 Please check out this video for a brief walkthrough of the feature and ways you can use it to improve your trading!